schollz/middy/README.md

 ]
 ```

-the `"data"` sends a single data no matter, while the compressor is toggled on or off as before.
+the `"data"` directive tells middy to send a single data no matter, whether the compressor is toggled on or off as before.

 ### repetitive things